French77/doc-installation-guide/docs/timeshift.rst

     System snapshots are incremental so although the first snapshot takes a significant amount of spaces, new snapshots only take additional space for files which have changed.

 .. note::
-    Although ``boot`` snapshots are performed during the boot, they happen in the background and with a delay.
-They do not impact the speed of the boot sequence.
+    ``Boot`` snapshots are performed in the background and do not impact the speed of the boot sequence.

 5. Click :guilabel:`Finish`.